 Fraser River as seen from McBride Peak, British Columbia, Canada

-A Mari usque ad Mare (From Sea to Sea) - cycling the top road bike climbs in one of our favorite countries, Canada.
+A Mari usque ad Mare (Canada’s motto, meaning “from Sea to Sea”) -- cycling the top road bike climbs in one of our favorite countries, Canada.
 We took a road trip to British Columbia and Alberta Canada in 2015 to document the top Canadian bike climbs.
-Not surprisingly, most of the top cycling climbs in Canada are located in the Canadian Rockies, home to Banff (Highwood Pass - highest paved pass in Canada) and the incomparable Jasper (Marmot Basin) National Parks.
+Not surprisingly, most of the top cycling climbs in Canada are located in the Canadian Rockies, home to Banff (where Highwood Pass is, the highest paved pass in Canada) and the incomparable Jasper (home to Marmot Basin) National Parks.

 NUMBER 1 AND MOST DIFFICULT BIKE CLIMB IN CANADA

 The climb is on dirt, but manageable on a road bike.

 While we do recommend more than 23mm, the fat boys are a bit overkill . . . 🐭 v. 🐘